7Cedars/powers/documentation/powers/utils/specPrompt.md

 I am building a blockchain protocol for institutional governance called Powers.
-For the most up-to-date White Paper please see ./whitePaper.md in this folder.
+- The documentation for the protocol can be found at powers-docs.vercel.app.
+- the github repo is github.com/7cedars/powers

 The task is to create specs for an organisation build using the Powers protocol.
-You will receive a general description of what the organisation should do and what existing contracts it should interact with.
-Your task is to develop the specs and governance system of this organisation.
+You will receive an empty spec sheet that only include the general description of what the organisation should do and what existing contracts it should interact with.
+Your task is to fill out the task sheet further.

+As examples you can use

+develop the specs and governance system of this organisation.
+The

 The following sources are available to you:
-- the available laws, located at the ../solidity/src/laws folder
-- mock external contracts that can be used, in the ...solidity/test/mocks folder
-- example implementations at ../solidity/test/testConstitutions.
-For a simple organisation, see the powers101Constitution function in this file.
-- A template for an organisational spec, located at ./organisationalSpecBase.md

 In the  `Governance Flow Diagram` section, please create a mermaid digram following the examples below as strictly as possible.
 Please also use subheadings